Sweet Adelines International competition: Results by year

-The results of the most recent chorus competition are included below.

 Chorus records

 Most successful choruses

-The most successful choruses over time are as follows.
+The most successful choruses over time as of 2024, are as follows.
 Choruses are ranked according to the gold first system but can be sorted to rank according to total number of top-three appearances.
-Some choruses have changed region over time, the chorus's current region is listed here.
+Some choruses have changed region over time, and each chorus's current region is listed here.

 Highest ever regional scores

-The highest 30 scores ever achieved at any regional competition as of 2018 competitions are as follows.
+The highest 30 scores ever achieved at any regional competition as of 2018 regional competitions, are as follows.

 Highest regional score by region

-The highest score ever achieved in each individual region's competition as of 2018 is as follows:
+The highest score ever achieved in each individual region's competition as of 2018, are as follows:

 Harmony Classic

 Champions

 Before 2009 the Harmony Classic competition was hosted independently from the other SAI competitions, but since 2009 it has been held in parallel, and at the same location.

 Eligibility for Division AA (medium) is for choruses with between 31 and 60 singers on stage, while Division A (small) is for those with between 15 and 30 singers.
 The list of Harmony Classic competition winners is as follows: